Kuldeep-Attri/docker/README.md

 	- Run command: docker pull nginx

-To run a container from this Image, simply run command:
+To run a Container from this Image, simply run command:

 ```
 docker run nginx:latest
 ```

-This will hang the terminal as it is processing and running the container:
+This will hang the terminal as it is processing and running the Container:

 To verify this, open a new terminal and run command:

 ```
-docker container ls OR docker ps
+docker Container ls OR docker ps
 ```

 Now if we want to run it in detached mode please add -d in the first command and verify again:

 ```
 docker run -d nginx:latest
-docker container ls OR docker ps
+docker Container ls OR docker ps
 ```

 *Please note that this always star a new continaer with different name and ID*